Victorian Museums and Galleries Awards

 ABOUT THE PROGRAM

-Since 1994, the Victorian Museums and Galleries Awards recognise and celebrate excellence across the sector.
-They seek to reward presenting and collecting organisations and the individuals who support and strengthen Victoria’s creative and cultural industries through outstanding work and a commitment to best practice.
+Since 1994, the Victorian Museums and Galleries Awards have recognised and celebrated excellence across the sector.
+These awards honour the individuals, presenting organisations, and collecting institutions that strengthen Victoria’s creative and cultural industries through outstanding work and a commitment to best practice.

-AMaGA Victoria and the Public Galleries Association of Victoria (PGAV) are thrilled to present the 2024 Victorian Museums and Galleries Awards.
+AMaGA Victoria and the Public Galleries Association of Victoria (PGAV) are proud to present the Awards in partnership.
 From groundbreaking exhibitions to community-driven initiatives, each nomination reflects the dedication and creativity shaping Victoria's cultural landscape.

 THE CATEGORIES